Valpiedra Winery Guide

 Winery Overview

 Finca Valpiedra was established in 1999, although the first vineyards were planted as early as 1974.
 Right from the outset, the family wanted to pioneer a great single estate in Rioja, in contrast to their earlier beginnings when the fruit was blended from across the various Rioja sub-districts.
-The current team that runs the empire – Carlos Martínez Bujanda and Pilar Martínez Bujanda – recognized that their chosen location offered an exceptional terroir (a sometimes neglected concept in Rioja) for growing Tempranillo.
-Furthermore, the vineyards are located in one of the most spectacular parts of the region, flanking the river Ebro between the villages of Cenicero and Fuenmayor, protected from the cold northerly winds by the Sierra de Cantabria.
+The current team – Carlos Martínez Bujanda and Pilar Martínez Bujanda – recognized that their chosen location offered an exceptional terroir (a sometimes-neglected concept in Rioja) for growing Tempranillo.
+Furthermore, the vineyards are located in one of the most spectacular parts of the region, flanking the Ebro river between the villages of Cenicero and Fuenmayor, protected from the cold northerly winds by the Sierra de Cantabria.

-A formidable brother and sister combo have ensured that strict quality controls and attention to detail are the hallmarks of Valpiedra: from their acute understanding of the specific characteristics of their different ten plots of vineyards to ensure the fruit is hand-harvested and meticulously handled in the winery.
-Moreover, the family only produces the Finca Valpiedra Reserva wines when the harvest meets their stringent high standards.
-Therefore, you can be assured that you are enjoying the highest and most consistent if you buy the Reserva quality.
+The Martínez Bujanda family team has ensured that strict quality controls and attention to detail are the hallmarks of Valpiedra: from their in-depth understanding of the specific characteristics of their different vineyard plots to the fruit being hand-harvested and meticulously handled in the winery.
+The Reserva is released only in vintages that meet the estate’s selection criteria.

-The distinguished estate-bottled Reservas are sublime, structured wines that will age beautifully, although approachable on release.
+The distinguished estate-bottled Reservas are structured, age-worthy wines that will age beautifully.
 Even their second wine – Cantos de Valpiedra – offers evidence enough of the high standards practiced at Finca Valpiedra.
-Those lucky enough to have tasted the wines speak of intensity and elegance; incense, vanilla, cedar, mild tobacco, and other spices are all present and correct.
-And while the Martínez Bujanda family continues to expand into other Spanish regions and vineyards, you suspect that Valpiedra will always remain the crown jewel of this proud family’s heritage – a truly unique and remarkable Rioja icon.
+The wines are known for intensity and elegance; incense, vanilla, cedar, mild tobacco, and other spices are all present and correct.
+And while the Martínez Bujanda family continues to expand into other Spanish regions and vineyards, Valpiedra will always remain the crown jewel of this proud family’s heritage – a truly unique and remarkable Rioja icon.

 Further Reading